UoB-HPC/hpc-course-examples/mpi/example5/README.md

 ----------------

-Another common scenario is one in which each process has computed a value which we would like to combine in some way—add, multiply, divide etc.
+Another common scenario is one in which each process has computed a value which we would like to combine in some way: add, multiply, divide etc.

 In this program we revisit the trapezoidal approach to numerical integration.
-Instead of sending the subtotals back to the master processes as a sequence of point-to-point communications, we can call a collective 'reduce' operation to achieve the same result, but more efficiently.
+Instead of sending the subtotals back to the master processes as a sequence of point-to-point communications, we can call a collective _reduce_ operation to achieve the same result, but more efficiently.

 scatter_gather
 --------------

-This last program demonstrates two more collective operations— 'scatter' and 'gather.
+This last program demonstrates two more collective operations: _scatter_ and _gather_.

-The call to scatter chunks up a send buffer on one of the processes (called the 'root') and distributes those chunks to all the other processes.
+The call to scatter chunks up a send buffer on one of the processes (called the _root_) and distributes those chunks to all the other processes.

 The call to gather takes chunks from all the other processes